openebs/mayastor-docs/quickstart/known-issues.md

 > "(it) will generally have many more bugs in it than completed software and speed or performance issues, and may still cause crashes or data loss."

 The project's maintainers operate a live issue tracking dashboard for defects which they have under active triage and investigation.
 It can be accessed [here](https://mayadata.atlassian.net/secure/Dashboard.jspa?selectPageId=10015).
-You are strongly encouraged to familisarise yourself with the issues identified there before deploying Mayastor and/or raising further issue reports.
+You are strongly encouraged to familiarise yourself with the issues identified there before using Mayastor and when raising issue reports in order to limit to the extent possible redundant issue reporting.

 ## How is Mayastor Tested?

 Mayastor's maintainers perform integration and end-to-end testing on nightly builds and named releases.
 Clusters used to perform this testing are composed of worker nodes running Ubuntu 20.04.2 LTS, using the docker runtime 20.10.5 under Kubernetes version 1.19.8.
-No other testing configurations are in regular use at this time.
+Other testing efforts are underway including soak testing and failure injection testing.

+We periodically access the labs of partners and community members for scale and performance testing and would welcome offers of any similar or other testing assistance.

 ## Common Installation Issues